-How do we act on feedback?
+How do we act on student feedback?

-Your feedback is important to the University and your views are taken seriously.
+Student feedback is important to the University and student views are taken seriously.
 Student feedback is gathered in a variety of ways.

-- Through Course Committees you have the opportunity through student representatives to express your voice in the running of their course.
-Student representatives are elected to Committee to expressly represent the views of your year group.
+- Through Course Committees students have the opportunity to express their voice in the running of their course.
+Student representatives are elected to Committee to expressly represent the views of their peer.
 The University and the Students' Union work together to provide a full induction to the role of the student representatives. - Each Faculty also has its own Faculty Student Forum with student representatives; this enables wider discussions across the Faculty.
-Student representatives are also represented on key Faculty and university committees. - You and your peers will be invited to complete a questionnaire before the end of each module.
+Student representatives are also represented on key Faculty and university committees. - All students are invited to complete a questionnaire before the end of each module.
 The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - The University also has an annual Student Experience Survey which seeks the opinions of students about their course and University experience.
-In your final year you will be asked to complete the National Student Survey which helps to inform the national university league tables.
+Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.